Live (Zebra album)

-Hard rock band Zebra, known for their legendary live shows, released the album Live in 1990.
+Live is the first live album by American hard rock band Zebra, released in 1990.
 The recordings are taken from two shows they performed at Sundance in Bayshore on Long Island on November 25 and 26, 1989.
-It features six songs from their debut album, two songs from No Tellin' Lies, three from 3.V, and a single Led Zeppelin cover (a practice they are well known for).
+It features six songs from their debut album, two songs from No Tellin' Lies, three from 3.V, and a single Led Zeppelin cover (a practice they are well known for), in addition to two new tracks ("She's Waiting for You" and "The Last Time") that were played live during this period, but did not receive the studio treatment for 36 years until the release of their upcoming fifth studio album V.